aroundmyroom/YahooGroups/README.md

 # YahooGroups

+as of 2022 and earlier, Yahoogroups does not offer groups anymore Therefor these scripts are not in use anymore and it served it purpose.
+Archived.

 Create your own archive for yahoogroups.
 Need PGOffline &amp; MS-ACCESS

 For many years I am using PGOffline, a tool to get all the content from yahoogroups.